Sign In Register

 Is Ridgedale a Good Place to Live?

-Based on current data, Ridgedale receives an overall livability score of 4.0 out of 5.0, earning a grade of A. Key strengths include affordable housing, abundant sunshine, strong internet connectivity.
+Based on current data, Ridgedale receives an overall livability score of 3.6 out of 5.0, earning a grade of B+.
+Key strengths include affordable housing, abundant sunshine.
 Areas to be aware of include above-average unemployment, an elevated poverty rate.
-Ridgedale stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Ridgedale offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs